-But wait, Kyrgyzstan has a totally different thing for travelers.
+But wait, Kyrgyzstan has a total system.
 They take the payment first, and after 3 days, they’ll send you an email saying “your visa has been rejected under Kyrgyzstan legislation and you can reapply after 1 year”.

-This is pretty much official government website except one thing which I’ll explain later. you have to fill out the online form with your details, a picture and scanned copy of your passport.
+This is pretty much an official government website except for one thing which I’ll explain later. you have to fill out the online form with your details, a picture, and a scanned copy of your passport.

-For example, it doesn’t show them your travel history, financial resources and other things. therefore, it absolutely doesn’t make sense to reject an evisa application after taking payment. and when there is nothing wrong with the applicant.
+For example, it doesn’t show them your travel history, financial resources, and other things. therefore, it absolutely doesn’t make sense to reject an evisa application after taking payment. and when there is nothing wrong with the applicant.

 What I did in the Aftermath?

 I was not happy at all after seeing the rejection email. so I tried to solve this issue by contacting them via email. and I also researched online if anyone else has faced the same issue.

-I then went to the evisa website again to find out the contact information. and was again surprised to see their email address which was “email@example.com” you might not see any surprise in this email, but for me it’s a surprise.
+I then went to the evisa website again to find out the contact information. and was again surprised to see their email address which was “email@example.com” you might not see any surprise in this email, but for me, it’s a surprise.

 Anyways, I send them an email with details that I’m on my central Asian tour and was keen to visit Kyrgyzstan as well that’s why I applied for evisa.

 oh yes, I didn’t read the no-refund policy if evisa is denied. that means, if they don’t like your Face OR your name then they’ll simply deny the application and will not give the refund. keep this in mind before applying. #Fraud